tegon/traktflix/README.md

 ### Problems
 If you find any problems or have suggestions or questions, feel free to [open an issue](https://github.com/tegon/traktflix/issues/new)

+### Multi-Account Containers / Temporary Containers (Firefox)
+If you are using Multi-Account Containers on Firefox, make sure to enable the cookies permission in the options, otherwise the extension will not work properly.
+If you are using Temporary Containers in automatic mode, it might duplicate tabs when trying to login.

 ### Development
 Create an application in [Trakt API](https://trakt.tv/oauth/applications/new).